ADVRHumanoids/centauro_ros_nav/README.md

-# ROS Nav Stack for robots
+# ROS2 - Nav2 for robots

+## Dependencies
+- Nav2

-Tested with Kyon (+MPC), RELAX, and CENTAURO.
+Tested with CENTAURO.

 Input: Nav Target as PostStamped
 Output: /cmd_vel [Twist]

 ### Config Folder
-This folder contains the configuration files used by Nav Stack for `centauro` and `kyon`.
+This folder contains the configuration files used by Nav Stack for `centauro`.

 More specifically, the main params that may be modified are the following: